Ada Support

 With conversation-based, better performance equals more value per dollar.
 You resolve more inquiries, contain more volume, and reduce human workload, without being charged extra for being good at it.

-Bottom line: Resolution-based pricing punishes performance.
-Conversation-based pricing rewards improvement
+Bottom line: Resolution-based pricing can punish performance.
+Conversation-based pricing rewards continuous improvement.

 Let’s say you handle 500,000 conversations in Year 1 and expect 10% annual growth.
 Your AI agent starts with a 25% resolution rate and improves to 75% over three years.
 You’re comparing: